vttale/serve-stale/README.md

    expanded to allow for expired data to be used in the exceptional circumstance that a recursive resolver is unable to refresh the information.
-It is predicated on the observation that authoritative server unavailability causes outages even when the underlying data those servers would return is typically unchanged.
+It is predicated on the observation that authoritative server unavailability can cause outages even when the underlying data those servers would return is typically unchanged.

-   A method is described for this use of stale data, balancing the competing needs of resiliency and freshness.
-While this is intended to be immediately useful to the installed base of DNS software, an [RFC6891] EDNS option is also proposed in this document for enhanced signalling around the use of stale data by implementations that understand it.
+   We describe a method below for this use of stale data, balancing the competing needs of resiliency and freshness.
+While this intended to be immediately useful to the installed base of DNS software, we also propose an [RFC6891] EDNS option for enhanced signalling around the use of stale data by implementations that understand it.

-   Note that it is highly desirable to couple this with a

 2. Notes to readers

    [ RFC Editor, please remove this section before publication!
-   Readers: This is conversational text to describe what we've done, and will be removed, please don't bother sending editorial nits :-) ]
+   Readers: This is conversational text to describe what we've done, and will be removed, please don't bother sending editorial nits. :-) ]

    Due to circumstances, the authors of this document got sidetracked, and we lost focus.
-We are now reviving it, and are trying to address / incorporate comments.
-There has also been more deployment and implementation recently, and so this document is now more describing what is known to work instead of simply proposing a concept. ]
+We are now reviving it, and are trying to address and incorporate comments.
+There has also been more deployment and implementation recently, and so this document is now more describing what is known to work instead of simply proposing a concept.

-   Open questions / notes:
+   Open questions:

-   o  As we know that a number of implementations are doing something
-      like serve-stale without any signalling, we are proposing removing the signalling, other than a "please do not do serve-stale EDNS" option for debugging.
+   o  The EDNS option that we propose for debugging is relatively full-
+      featured to identify which RRsets are stale.
+It could be simplified to just indicate that an answer is stale, or even removed entirely in favour of an Extended Error result that indicates staleness.

-   o  The TTL value to set in stale answers returned by recursive
+   o  What TTL value to recommend be set in stale answers returned by
-      resolvers

-   o
+      recursive resolvers.

 3. Terminology